Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 1. The power/circuitry shall encompass safe and proper connections between all subsections of the project.
 2. The power/circuitry shall be able to take in various DC voltage loads and adjust values appropriately.
-3. The power/circuitry shall be able to take in TACH and PWM signal as well as output either.
+3. The device shall be powered by the fan DC power bus as well as by the USB connection in case no fan is connected.
-4. The power/circuitry shall be presented via a block diagram.
+4. The power/circuitry shall be able to take in TACH and PWM signal as well as output either. **Should this be in this section?**
-5. The power/circuitry shall be placed in a design such that all I/O ports are properly mapped and subsection connections are clear and efficient.
+5. The power/circuitry shall be presented via a block diagram.
-6. The device shall be powered by the fan DC power bus as well as by the USB connection in case no fan is connected.
-Ideally the device doesn’t need a separate power source and uses the fan DC power bus.
+6. The power/circuitry shall be placed in a design such that all I/O ports are properly mapped and subsection connections are clear and efficient.
 7. The power/circuitry shall output DC power to the display and microcontroller.
-8. The power/circuitry shall ensure stable power is output to all sensitive components.
+8. The power/circuitry shall ensure stable power is output to all sensitive components such as the microcontroller.
 9. The power/circuitry shall have safety measures in place to deal with noise and surges.
 10. The power/circuitry shall use an LED to display the state of the power within the board.

 The Power/Circuitry subsystem is responsible for delivering power to all components throughout the Fan Diagnostic Tool.
-It includes voltage regulation, power distribution and **Maybe Add in safety features**.
-Additionally, this subsystem will be responsible for ensuring the sensitive components such as the microcontroller recieves stable power without noise or surges. **Maybe add in adding an LED to show the power status and if there are any issues present.**
+It includes voltage regulation, power distribution and features to protect against overvoltage or overcurrent events.
+Additionally, this subsystem will be responsible for ensuring the sensitive components such as the microcontroller recieves stable power without noise or surges.
+Additionally this subsystem will have LEDs to indicate the power status of other subsystems.

 Below describes the interfaces between the Power/Circuitry subsystem and the other subsystems:
 1. Microcontroller
    - The Microcontroller subsystem will recieve an input power signal from the Power/Circuitry subsystem.
 Therefore the Power/Circuitry subsystem will be outputting a DC power signal.